FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 Editors within the FOCUS project are tasked with the crucial role of overseeing the quality and accuracy of documentation.
 Editor responsibilities include incorporating and notifying Members of the incorporation of editorial pull requests, managing document updates, and maintaining standards across all project materials.
 Editors collaborate closely with team members and task force conveners to refine project specifications and integrate new findings effectively.
 Additionally, they are responsible for enforcing editorial guidelines to ensure all contributions meet the project's quality expectations and are in line with established practices.
 This role is pivotal in sustaining the integrity and progression of the FOCUS project's documentation efforts.

+Editors are designated by the WG Chair and ratified by the Working Group Members.

 ### 2.2.3 Task Force Convener

 Task Force Conveners are dedicated Maintainers within the FinOps FOCUS project who take on the responsibility of leading specific technical workstreams or topics within Task Forces.
 This leadership role involves guiding the development and implementation of specialized areas of the project, ensuring that all activities align with the project's broader objectives.
 Conveners are essential in driving detailed technical work, fostering collaboration, and maintaining high standards within their respective domains.